John Y. Brown Jr.: Governorship

 Brown was less involved with the legislative process than previous governors.
 For example, he did not attempt to influence the choice of legislative leadership, while most previous governors had practically hand-selected the presiding officers in each house.
 During one of the two legislative sessions of his term, he went on vacation.
 Consequently, many of his legislative recommendations were not enacted.
 Among his failed proposals were a multi-county banking law, a flat rate income tax, professional negotiations for teachers, and a constitutional amendment to allow a governor to be elected to successive terms.
 In all, Brown was out of the state – leaving Lieutenant Governor Martha Layne Collins as acting governor – for more than five hundred days during his four-year term.
 As noted by Kentucky historian Lowell H. Harrison, Brown's hands-off approach allowed the legislature to gain power relative to the governor for the first time in Kentucky history, a trend which continued into the terms of his successors.

-During his term, Brown served as co-chairman of the Appalachian Regional Commission and chair of the Southern States' Energy Board.
+During his term, Brown was co-chairman of the Appalachian Regional Commission and chair of the Southern States' Energy Board.
 In May 1981, he was awarded an honorary Doctor of Laws degree from the University of Kentucky, and in May 1982, he was the recipient of the Father of the Year award.
 In September 1983, the national Democratic Party named him Democrat of the Year, and he was later made the party's lifetime Honorary Treasurer.

 In 1982, Brown was briefly hospitalized for hypertension, and near the end of his term, he underwent quadruple bypass surgery.
 While recovering from the surgery, Brown suffered a rare pulmonary disease, keeping him hospitalized for weeks, during part of which time he was comatose.
 He had no pulse for a period of time, and one of his lungs partially collapsed.
 Brown's office tried to conceal the seriousness of his condition, drawing fire from the press.
 Following his recovery, he gave up smoking and took up jogging.

 In Kentucky's Governors, Brown biographer Mary K. Bonsteel Tachau said of his administration: "There were no scandals.
 Neither he nor any of his people were accused of corruption."
 Scandal did touch Brown personally, however, as well as some of his close associates.
 In 1981, he was investigated for withdrawing $1.3 million in personal cash from the All American Bank of Miami.
 The bank failed to report the transaction to the Internal Revenue Service as required by law.
 When the Federal Bureau of Investigation probed the matter in 1983, Brown claimed he withdrew the money to cover gambling debts he ran up during "one bad night gambling" in Las Vegas.
 Brown, who was not the focus of the FBI's investigation, later recanted that statement.